phalcon-orphanage/docs/en/reference/volt.rst

 Variables
 ---------
-Variables may have attributes, those can be accessed using the syntax: foo.bar.
+Variables may have attributes which can be accessed using the syntax: foo.bar.
 If you are passing arrays, you can access using the square bracket syntax: foo['bar']

 .. code-block:: jinja